katemayo/Main/README.md

-# katemayo.github.io
+# Portfolio

-This is where I store anything I want to practice publishing.
+Visit https://katemayo.github.io/Portfolio/index.html to see my work.
+This is always a work in progress.